nicolasard/personalStuff/Salt.md

 salt  server1 state.sls <your-salt-state> test=True
 ```

-with the test=True you just run a test (aka run in drain mode)
+with the test=True you just run a test (aka run in drain mode), remove it if you actually want's to apply the change.

 If you want to check just the differences